See updates and a partial retraction through January 22, 2022, at end of post.

 Racism and bigotry exist.

 Put like that, it seems like a cliché.
 Of course they do.

-I have said a few times now that i will not utter the ‘n-word,’ because as an older white man, for me to utter that word inevitably carries a meaning we all recognize, that horrible racist and bigoted animosity toward Blacks as a race that I would never want to express.
+I have said a few times now that I will not utter the ‘n-word,’ because as an older white man, for me to utter that word inevitably carries a meaning we all recognize, that horrible racist and bigoted animosity toward Black people as a race that I would never want to express.

 But it is possible to be racist and bigoted without saying the ‘n-word.’
 Indeed, systemic racism is all about a racism that can exist even when those who enforce that racism do not intend to be racist.
 It is about a structure that is racist in effect, even where intention is absent, because we have failed to take into account varying circumstances, varying contexts.

 Even before systemic racism, it is still possible to be racist and bigoted without saying the ‘n-word.’
 Black people face discrimination in myriad ways.
 They may not get the job.
 They may be paid more poorly or treated worse even if they do get the job.
 For example.
 All without ever saying the ‘n-word.’